namay10/Rise11_assignment/README.md

 ![image](https://github.com/namay10/Rise11_assignment/assets/88048179/3f85f78b-e128-42f4-9273-25a0b534a900)
 ## Installation

-To run the React Currency Converter on your local machine, follow these steps:
+To run the React Dashboard  on your local machine, follow these steps:

 Clone the repository to your local machine using the following command: